VladT-Tempest/SiteToIndy/README.md

 With wget I could bypass the scrapping protection and get the raw files locally.
 Next step use Python program to translate all the visible text in all HTML files of a directory.
 This is the siteToHindi.py.

+To complete the translation I used Yandex_tracker with BeautifulSoup.

 and finally site translated was deployed yo [ClassCentral](https://github.com/VladT-Tempest/classcentral)